 I have once again fallen behind in Rounding Up the news, so here play catch up, over what has been a very busy two months.

-- Following news of germline human genome modification, several genetic professional societies on the future of the technology, covering the following positions: “(1) At this time, given the nature and number of unanswered scientific, ethical, and policy questions, it is inappropriate to perform germline gene editing that culminates in human pregnancy.
+- Following news of germline human genome modification, several genetic professional societies published a joint statement on the future of the technology, covering the following positions: “(1) At this time, given the nature and number of unanswered scientific, ethical, and policy questions, it is inappropriate to perform germline gene editing that culminates in human pregnancy.
 (2) Currently, there is no reason to prohibit in vitro germline genome editing on human embryos and gametes, with appropriate oversight and consent from donors, to facilitate research on the possible future clinical applications of gene editing.
 There should be no prohibition on making public funds available to support this research.
 (3) Future clinical application of human germline genome editing should not proceed unless, at a minimum, there is (a) a compelling medical rationale, (b) an evidence base that supports its clinical use, (c) an ethical justification, and (d) a transparent public process to solicit and incorporate stakeholder input.”

-- And a nice from Ed Yong of what the recent human embryo editing means and doesn’t mean.
+- And a nice summary from Ed Yong of what the recent human embryo editing means and doesn’t mean.

 And on making babies

 - Some men are infertile because they have XXY or XYY sex chromosomes.
 Scientists have demonstrated a technique in mice where they create sperm from ear cells via stem cells, loosing one of the extra chromosomes along the way.